 Beyond of politics Browne issued "Solo Acoustic, Vol. 1" in '05 and "Solo Acoustic, Vol. 2 in '08.
 Both of these albums were exactly what the titles implied.
 However, later in '08 he issued "Time The Conqueror."
 "I missed my band a lot," explained Browne.
 "Getting to make an album where you're rehearsed and you have production . . . is a real pleasure for me."
 It was the singer-songwriter's first album of new material since '02's "The Naked Ride Home."

-If the "Running On Empty" era is seen as a high water mark, then credit has to go in part to multi-instrumentalist David Lindley.
+If the "Running On Empty" era was seen as a high water mark, then credit has to go in part to multi-instrumentalist David Lindley.
 So a Browne-Lindley reunion acoustic show in Spain, with contributions by Spanish performers, was highly anticipated.
 Especially since it focused on Browne's early to mid-70s catalog.
 For some reason though, the '06 concert wasn't released until four years later as "Love Is Strange."

 1972 Jackson Browne